 Response: The proposed development and use is single-family residential in accordance with the Frog Pond West Master Plan.
 Compliance with the applicable development standards of the RN zone is addressed Section IV of this narrative.
-No development is proposed within the PF-zoned parcel at this time.

 8. Adequate public facilities, services, and transportation networks are in place, or are planned to be provided concurrently with the development of the property.
 The applicant shall demonstrate compliance with the Transportation Planning Rule, specifically by addressing whether the proposed amendment has a significant effect on the transportation system pursuant to OAR 660-012-0060.
 A Traffic Impact Analysis (TIA) shall be prepared pursuant to the requirements in Section 4.133.05.(01).